 d.
 The total of all asset-based charges, including any fund management fees or allowances based on the underlying variable annuity funds received by the insurer.

-The gross asset-based charges for a product shall equal the sum of all contractual asset-based charges plus fund management fees or allowances based on the underlying variable annuity funds received by the insurer determined by complying with the requirements for prudent estimate described in Section 1.E.2.i and revenue sharing described in Section 3.A.5.
+The gross asset-based charges for a product shall equal the sum of all contractual asset-based charges plus fund management fees or allowances based on the underlying variable annuity funds received by the insurer determined on a prudent estimate basis and revenue sharing described in Section 4.A.5.
 Net asset-based charges equal gross asset-based charges less any company expenses assumed to be incurred expressed as a percentage of account value.
-All expenses that would be assumed if the CTE amount were being computed as described in Section 3.A.1 should be reflected either in the calculation of the net asset based charges or in the expenses reflected in the calculation of the amount FE.
+All expenses that would be assumed if a stochastic reserve was being computed as described in Section 4.A.1 should be reflected either in the calculation of the net asset-based charges or in the expenses reflected in the calculation of the amount FE.

 No adjustment is made for federal income taxes in any of the components listed above.

-For purposes of determining the CTE amount using the Alternative Methodology, any interpretation and application of the requirements of these requirements shall follow the principles discussed in Section 1.B.
+For purposes of determining the reserve using the Alternative Methodology, any interpretation and application of the requirements of these requirements shall follow the principles discussed in Section 1.B.

 B. Calculation of CA and FE